starkinfra/sdk-node/README.md

 ### Query PixRequests

-You can query multiple pix requests according to filters.
+You can query multiple Pix requests according to filters.

 ```javascript
 (async() => {